fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p>Set Up</p>
 <ul>
-  <li><a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html">Launch Template</a> -> all the settings needed to build an EC2 instance; for all EC2 auto scaling features; supports versioning; more granularity; recommended.
+  <li><a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html">Launch Template</a>: all the settings needed to build an EC2 instance; for all EC2 auto scaling features; supports versioning; more granularity; recommended.
 The specification of a network interface has considerations and limitations that need to be taken into account in order to avoid errors. <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html#change-network-interface">[1]</a></li>
   <li>Launch Configuration: only certain EC2 Auto Scaling feature; immutable; limited configuration options; specific use cases</li>
 </ul>

-<p style="text-align: justify;">Auto Scaling: create and remove instance when is necessary.
-It can use a launch configuration (an instance configuration template) that an Auto Scaling group uses to launch Amazon EC2 instances. <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html">[1]</a><a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-configurations.html">[2]</a><a href="https://aws.amazon.com/autoscaling/">[3]</a> </p>
+<p style="text-align: justify;"><b>Auto Scaling</b>: create and remove instance when is necessary.
+It can use a launch configuration (an instance configuration template) that an Auto Scaling Group uses to launch Amazon EC2 instances. <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html">[1]</a><a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-configurations.html">[2]</a><a href="https://aws.amazon.com/autoscaling/">[3]</a> </p>

 <ul>
   <li>ASG contains a collection of EC2 instance (logical group)</li>
   <li>Replace unhealthy instances. </li>
   <li>Only run at an optimal capacity.</li>
   <li>AWS EC2 Auto Scaling provides elasticity and scalability.</li>
-  <li>High availability can wi achieve with Auto Scaling balancing your EC2 count across the AZs <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html">[1]</a>
+  <li>High availability can be achieved with Auto Scaling balancing your EC2 count across the AZs <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html">[1]</a></li>
-  <li>Scaling Policies: minumum, maximum and <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-capacity-limits.html).">desired capacity</a>
+  <li>Scaling Policies: minimum, maximum and <a href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-capacity-limits.html).">desired capacity</a>
     <ul>
       <li>Step scaling policy: launch resources in response to demand.
 It's not a guarantee the resources are ready when necessary</li>
       <li>Simple Scaling Policy: Relies on metrics for scaling needs, e.g., add 1 instance when CPU utilization metric > 70%.</li>